Zipcoder/reveal-slides.tcus/md/intro-to-oop-design-patterns-creational.md

 -
 ### Brief Example
-* Consider a Casino application wherein a `Player` instance require reference to an _externally persistent_ `Profile`.
+* Consider a Casino application wherein a `Player` instance requires a reference to an _externally persistent_ `Profile`.

 ```java
 public class GoFishGame {